thpts/draft-peterson-dot-dhcp/draft-peterson-dot-dhcp.md

  : TODO (two octets)

 option-len:
- : Length of the list of DNS servers in octects, which MUST be a multiple of 16, or set to 0.
-When this value is 0 the DHCP server MUST transmit a DNS Recursive Name Server option {{RFC3646}}, which the client will infer as all hosts provided in that option as capable of answering queries with DoT.
+ : Length of the DNS Host Name, in octects

 DNS Servers:
- : IPv6 addresses of DNS servers.
-This field is optional and MUST not be set if the option-len field is set to 0.
+ : The DNS Host Name

 ## The DoT IPv6 RA Option